shunny2/subway-surfers-clone/README.md

 Subway Surfs is a 3D endless runner video game.
 This project is a prototype of this game.

-Game link available at: https://shunny2.github.io/subway-surfes-clone/
+The game link is available at: https://shunny2.github.io/subway-surfes-clone/

 ## Technologies